Andres930410/mapper/README.md

 //     }
 //   })
 // })
-const result: UserAddressDto = mapper.transform(data)
+//This function will create a new object using the transformation logic const result = mapper.transform(data,UserAddressDto);
-console.log(result);
+//result instance of UserAddressDto -> true console.log(result);
 //{
 //   "fullName": "Name1 Lastname 1",